cyberstudio/cybsi-sdk/docs/index.rst

 The Community Guide
 -------------------

-This part of the documentation details the Cybsi ecosystem.
+This part of the documentation details the Threat Analyzer ecosystem.

 .. toctree::
    :maxdepth: 1